Cradle of civilization: Single or multiple cradles

-Scholars thought that civilization began in the Fertile Crescent and spread out from there by influence.
+Scholars once thought that civilization began in the Fertile Crescent and spread out from there by influence.
 Scholars now believe that civilizations arose independently at several locations in both hemispheres.
 They have observed that sociocultural developments occurred along different timeframes.
 "Sedentary" and "nomadic" communities continued to interact considerably; they were not strictly divided among widely different cultural groups.
 The concept of a cradle of civilization has a focus where the inhabitants came to build cities, to create writing systems, to experiment in techniques for making pottery and using metals, to domesticate animals, and to develop complex social structures involving class systems.

-Scholarship generally identifies six areas where civilization emerged independently: